yottabit42/routeros/README.md

 interface.
 If you are using something else, change this value everywhere in the script.

+**Important:** You must disable any _action=fasttrack-connection_ rules in IP -> Firewall -> Filter, or Queue Tree cannot work properly and will not have the intended effect.
+You can disable these rules by clicking the "D" button in Webfig or Winbox, rather than deleting with the "-" button.
+TODO: automatically match and disable fasttrack rules in the provisoining script.

 **Important:** You must perform upload speed tests to your ISP's **own** servers to determine your exact generally achievable rate.
 Set the `max-limit=` to 90-95% of your generally achievable rate, or QoS will not function!
 You can